 - initrd mounts a Squashfs image ephemerally over HTTP

-- cloud-init runs commissioning scripts
+- cloud-init runs built in and custom commissioning scripts

 - machine shuts down

 The commissioning scripts will talk to the region API server to ensure that everything is in order and that eventual deployment will succeed.